 However, if this day is a holiday, weekend, or in the rare occurrence of a natural disaster, the deadline is typically extended to the next business day.
 For instance, if you’re a monthly filer and filing sales tax for the month of April, and the May 20th deadline falls on a holiday or weekend, you’ll have until May 21st, the following business day, to submit.

-Questions?
-Connect with TaxHero today for a free sales tax consultation about your business in Illinois or any state! |
+| Questions?
+Connect with TaxHero today for a free sales tax consultation about your business in Alabama or any state! |

 A physical nexus means having a significant physical presence or engaging in enough activities within a state to require the collection and payment of sales tax.
-The factors that determine a physical nexus in Kentucky include:
+The factors that determine a physical nexus in Massachusetts include:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.